 Alcohol is technically its own macronutrient, which means our bodies use it for energy (calories).
-However, alcohol provides us with no nutritional value, so we can’t really count it as a macro.
+However, alcohol provides us with no nutritional value, so we don’t count it with our main macronutrients: fat, carbs, and protein.

 1 gram of fat provides us with 9 calories, while 1 gram of carbs or protein provide 4 calories.
 Alcohol falls right in the middle at 7 calories per gram.
 Since it falls right between carbs & fat, you may choose to track it as either of those.

 I should say right off the bat that personally I don’t try to track macros from alcohol, but I take a very loose approach to tracking.
 I just log the calories and move on.
 That being said, I know that many people want to be as accurate as possible with their macro tracking, so this should help you!

 First things first- you need to account for any calories from mixers.
 If you have a rum & coke, you need to get the macros of the coke separately, so let’s assume you’re looking at JUST alcohol.